cdelker/ziamath/docs/options.rst

 Set the `ziamath.config.svg2` parameter to `False` for better compatibility.
 This may result in larger file sizes as each glyph is included as its own <path> element rather than being reused with <symbol> and <use> elements.

+If your images looks like all the symbols are stacked on top of each other, try setting this option to False.

 .. code-block:: python

     zm.config.svg2 = False

 Decimal Precision
 *****************